Andrew Crowe

 – published by Penguin

-Andrew's career as a writer began with this field guide, which originated from his experience of surviving in the native forest without food supplies, relying for his sustenance solely on wild plants for periods of up to ten days at a time.
-The book was first published as a hardback by Collins in 1981, redesigned and republished in paperback by Hodder & Stoughton in 1990, redesigned and published again as a hardback by Godwit in 1997, then reprinted many times by Penguin from 2004.
-It still remains in print today.
+This field guide originated from Andrew's experience of surviving in the native forest without food supplies, relying for sustenance solely on wild plants for periods of up to ten days at a time.
+The book was first published as a hardback by Collins in 1981, redesigned and republished in paperback by Hodder & Stoughton in 1990, redesigned and issued by Godwit as a hardback in 1997, then was reprinted multiple times by Penguin from 2004.
+It remains in print today.

 Which? series – published by Penguin